The opportunity that's slipping away while you're building your career

 What kind of relationship do you want?
 Trusting.
 Respectful.
 Loving.
 A friendship that lasts long after they move out.

 These aren't just nice ideas.
 They're outcomes you can actually build toward.
+But only if you're intentional.

 The Challenge